College Factual by our College Data Analytics Team

 Bluffton University Majors

-During the most recent year for which we have data, students from 42 majors graduated from Bluffton University.
-Of these students, 356 received undergraduate degrees and 356 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 15 majors graduated from Bluffton University.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Bluffton University along with which ones have the highest average starting salaries.